hund030/terraform-provider-azurerm/website/docs/r/private_endpoint.html.markdown

 ---

 Both `private_link_service_connections` block and `manual_private_link_service_connections` block support the following:

+* `name` - (Required) The name of the resource that is unique within a resource group.
+This name can be used to access the resource.

 * `private_link_service_id` - (Required) The resource id of private link service.